Holistic Politics: Multi-Dimensional Solutions for Political Problems

 Nature vs. Prosperity

-In these days of growing population and fixed-size planet, the grand debate has shifted to preserving nature vs. prosperity.
+In these days of growing population and a fixed-size planet, the grand debate has shifted to preserving nature vs. prosperity.

 This is well and good up to a point.
 Environmental preservation does have a price, and many forms of consumption do hurt the environment.
 But go too far in either direction and self-contradiction results: a pristine environment is a form of wealth!
 Once we get past the crisis stage, further improvement to the environment is a luxury.
 An anti-luxury mentality is thus self-defeating.
 Many environmentalists try to circumvent this dilemma by magnifying environmental threats in order to stay in crisis mode.
 They cry “Wolf!”
 As a result, many non-environmentalists discount legitimate concerns.
 Not good.

 To get to the next level of environmentalism, we need to look in two dimensions.

 Excellence in environmental preservation requires that we either brainwash half the population into being nature worshippers, or we look for solutions in the upper left quadrant, at ways to boost prosperity while better preserving nature.
 The green menu items provide the latter options.
 For example, we can stop global warming while continuing to prosper.
 Conservatives take note: you can use the climate change issue as a convenient crisis to get rid of the income tax and get something resembling the Fair Tax!

 Liberty vs. Morality

 Many in the Religious Right call for harsh laws for immoral behavior.
 On the other side, liberals call for government endorsement of acts contrary to Biblical Law, and many Objectivists call for the outright renunciation of religion as the key to liberty.

 The blue menu items point to ebooks resolving this conflict.
 Herein, you will learn:

 - Some surprisingly libertarian components of Old Testament Law.